-- The tail is thick at the base and narrow on the tip.
+- The tail is thick at the base and narrows on the tip.

-- The hair, which does not adhere to the body, is denser and silkier than that of an ordinary short-haired cat and has a very compact texture
+- The hair, which does not adhere to the body, is denser and silkier than an ordinary short-haired cat and has a very compact texture.

-Obesity is another concern, as this cat loves to eat and lives a sedentary lifestyle.
+- Obesity is another concern, as this cat loves to eat and leads a relatively sedentary lifestyle.

 Other potential health problems are: